AOSC-Archive/aosc-wiki/users/guidelines/community-guidelines.md

 - Hard Rules are specified that *all* members of the community must comply, and failure to comply will result in penalties (specified under each categories).
 	- Admins who fails to comply will be stripped of their title immediately, and (at the same time) penalised with the same severity.
 - Soft Rules are specified as guidelines, and are only *suggestions* with the hope to maintain civilised, productive, and fun conversations.
-Failured to adhere to these Soft Rules will only make you increasingly unwelcomed, so keep that in mind.
+Failure to adhere to these Soft Rules will only make you increasingly unwelcomed, so keep that in mind.

 ## Community Wide